Camms Webinar Recap: Harmonizing ERM and ORM

 When it comes to how well risk frameworks and policies define the two concepts, Simon remarked: “for any organisation, the strength of a framework comes down to implementation and how it’s integrated into the organisation.
 Frameworks need to move away from the compliance element and the tick the box approach”.
 He added that frameworks ultimately should define the way the business will work, rather than being prescriptive.

 Simon believes that when it comes to bringing together ERM and ORM programmes successfully “it’s about taking that hard data that’s coming through from ORM, turning it into insights to help decision making”.
-This will empower organisations with “the ability to be proactive, and it’s all about proactive risk management, proactive conversations.”
+This will empower organisations with effective operational risk management capabilities “the ability to be proactive, and it’s all about proactive risk management system, proactive conversations.”

 David Turner, Chief Executive